daarcm/Module-Bot-Distribution/README.md

 # Module-Bot-Distribution
-A method to allow the distribution of modules into entities with bots
+A factorio mod to allow the distribution of modules into entities with bots